GaGandour/guaxinim-chess/README.md

 ### Chess Interface

-The `chess_interface` provides an interface to interact with the AI or simply play agains another human.
+The `chess_interface` provides an interface to interact with the AI or simply play against another human.

 #### Known bugs

 For now, there is no indication that the game has finished in the interface, the player simply cannot move any piece since there aren't any available moves.
 Also, when winning against the AI, the game window automatically closes since the AI tries to assert the game hasn't ended before calculating the next move.
+Finally, pay attention not to drag a piece out of the game window, otherwise, the game crashes too.

 ### Opening Parser

 The `opening_parser` provides the database and parser required for the AI to use in the first game moves.
-It's supposed to work in a similar way to a Chess player which studies and remember the most famous openings.
+It's supposed to work in a similar way to a Chess player, who studies and memorizes the most famous openings.

 ### Puzzle